 The US-China relationship is changing in fundamental ways.
-Join us on September 14 at 5pm PT / 8pm ET for a discussion on how we can craft a new way forward at this time of high tensions.
-This event will feature Kurt M. Campbell, Chairman and Chief Executive Officer of The Asia Group, LLC; Yasheng Huang, Epoch Foundation Professor of International Management at Massachusetts Institute of Technology (MIT); and Susan Shirk, Chair of the 21st Century China Center and Research Professor at UC San Diego School of Global Policy and Strategy.
-The panel will be moderated by C100 Member Bob Gee, President of Gee Strategies Group LLC.
+On September 14 at 5pm PT / 8pm, Committee of 100 held a discussion on how we can craft a new way forward at this time of high tensions.
+This event featured Kurt M. Campbell, Chairman and Chief Executive Officer of The Asia Group, LLC; Yasheng Huang, Epoch Foundation Professor of International Management at Massachusetts Institute of Technology (MIT); and Susan Shirk, Chair of the 21st Century China Center and Research Professor at UC San Diego School of Global Policy and Strategy.
+The panel was moderated by C100 Member Robert W. Gee, President of Gee Strategies Group LLC.

 Chair, 21st Century China Center and Research Professor, UC San Diego School of Global Policy and Strategy